 “The Corridor” (Between San Jose and San Lucas)

 The 33 mile corridor that connects San Jose and San Lucas are for quiet getaways.
 Almost everything that you do outside of your resort will require transportation.
-This is a good option if you like All-Inclusive Resorts or plan on renting a car to get about Cabo.
+This is a good option if you like All-Inclusive Resorts or plan on renting a car to get around Cabo.
 Over the last 25 years The Corridor has been under constant construction with new resorts popping up every year.

 Land’s End – Pacific Ocean Side (Paraiso Escondido)

 This area is the very tip of the Baja Peninsula facing southwest.
 Hotels on this side sit on the Pacific Ocean and unfortunately the currents and drop-off make the beaches unswimmable.
 Depending on the resort you may be able to walk to the marina or downtown area.
 The beaches are quiet and most people tend to hang at their resort pool rather than on the beach.
-Each year between

 December to early April you can watch migrating Humpback whales from the Pacific side beaches and around the Baja Peninsula.
 Whale watching tours are popular during this time and depart from the main marina.

 Weather Tip: The Pacific winds keep it much cooler than the seaside, so bring a lightweight jacket or sweater for nighttime.
 I’d say it’s easily a 10-15 degrees cooler when you factor in windchill.